 ONGOING

-chronic HBV infection: adult nonpregnant with cirrhosis
+chronic HBV infection: nonpregnant adult with cirrhosis

-chronic HBV infection: adult nonpregnant with HIV coinfection
+chronic HBV infection: nonpregnant adult with HIV coinfection

-chronic HBV infection: adult nonpregnant with hepatitis C coinfection
+chronic HBV infection: nonpregnant adult with hepatitis C coinfection

-chronic HBV infection: adult nonpregnant with hepatitis D coinfection
+chronic HBV infection: nonpregnant adult with hepatitis D coinfection

-chronic HBV infection: adult pregnant or breastfeeding
+chronic HBV infection: pregnant or breastfeeding

 chronic HBV infection: children